ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 This make algorithm follows the same general form.

-As noted above, timestamps cannot be used to determine if a T-SQL file is out of date.
-Some other method of detecting source file changes is needed.
-This make algorithm checks a source file for out-of-dateness by comparing the contents of that source file with its previous contents.
+As noted above, timestamps cannot be used to determine if a T-SQL script is out of date.
+Some other method of detecting script changes is needed.
+This make algorithm checks a script for out-of-dateness by comparing the contents of the script with its previous contents.

-The first time the make algorithm is run against a source file, an MD5 hash of that file's contents is stored in a file.
-Subsequent runs of the make algorithm retrieve that old MD5 hash and compare it to a new MD5 hash of the source file.
-If the hashes are different, the file has changed since the last run and needs to be compiled.
+The first time the make algorithm is run against a script, an MD5 hash of the script's contents is cached.
+Subsequent runs of the make algorithm retrieve that old MD5 hash and compare it to a new MD5 hash of the script.
+If the hashes are different, the script has changed since the last run and needs to be compiled.

-One side effect with this approach is that the first time the make algorithm is run, it will unconditionally compile *all* of the source files.
+One side effect with this approach is that the first time the make algorithm is run, it will unconditionally compile *all* of the scripts.

 As for dependencies, SQL Server imposes a compile-time dependency on user-defined types.
 Before a user-defined type can be compiled, all of its dependencies must be dropped first.
 They must also be tracked so they can be re-compiled after the user-defined type is compiled.
 After the dependencies are dropped, and because there is no ALTER TYPE statement, the user-defined type is dropped.
 Now the user-defined type can be compiled, followed by the compilation of the previously dropped dependent objects.

 The make algorithm looks like this:

-- Gather source files (inputs).
+- Gather source scripts (inputs).
-- Load old MD5 content hashes for those source files.
+- Load old MD5 content hashes for those scripts.
-- Compare the source files' MD5 content hashes to see which files need to be compiled.
+- Compare the scripts' MD5 content hashes to see which ones need to be compiled.
 - Ask SQL Server for a list of types and objects that don't yet exist on the server, user-defined types and their dependencies that need to be dropped and re-compiled, as well as the order in which the types and dependencies have to be dropped.
 - Drop the required dependencies and user-defined types in the specified order.
-- Save the source files' new MD5 content hashes for use in the next run.
+- Save the scripts' new MD5 content hashes for use in the next run.
 - Compile all user-defined table types and objects that either don't exist yet on the server, or have been changed since the last run (outputs).
 The user-defined types and their dependencies are compiled in the reverse order in which they were dropped.